phyletica/ecoevolity/docs/yaml-config.rst

 the ``scale`` parameters will be adjusted during the MCMC chain to try to optimize mixing.

-The ``ModelOperator`` as a setting for the ``number_of_auxiliary_categories``.
+The ``ModelOperator`` has a setting for the ``number_of_auxiliary_categories``.
-This controls how many "extra" event categories the Gibbs sampler has when proposing changes to the number of events, and which comparisons are assigned to each event.
+This controls how many "extra" event categories the Gibbs sampler uses when proposing changes to the number of events and which comparisons are assigned to each event.
 More "extra" categories can improve mixing, but slows down the MCMC chain;
 fewer categories will take less time, at the risk of poorer mixing.
-I do not suspect you would ever need more than 4, but you may very well be able to use 3 or 2, and still have good mixing.
+We do not suspect you would ever need more than 4, but you may very well be able to use 3 or 2, and still have good mixing.
 The default is 4.

-Generally, the default values for the ``operator_settings`` are sensible and will work fine for many datasets.
-I recommend trying the defaults first (i.e., simply do not specify the ``operator_settings`` section in the configuration file), and make adjustments if your chains do not mix and/or converge well.

 .. note::